Non-degree and Visiting Graduate Students

-A non-degree student works under the supervision of a faculty advisor.
-A non-degree application will only be considered if the applicant has found a prospective advisor who is a member of the graduate field of mathematics at Cornell, is willing to direct the intended work, and is willing to sponsor 50% of the visiting student's tuition each semester.
+A non-degree application will only be considered if the applicant is invited by a current Mathematics faculty member of the graduate field of mathematics at Cornell who is willing to direct the intended work, and act as a faculty advisor to the visiting student.

 Non-degree applicants must follow the application guidelines for regular Ph.D. applicants with the following differences: